Ruby Braff

 Reuben "Ruby" Braff (March 16, 1927 – February 9, 2003) was an American jazz trumpeter and cornetist.
 Jack Teagarden was once asked about him on the Garry Moore television show and described Ruby as "the Ivy League Louis Armstrong".

-Braff was born in Boston, Massachusetts, United States.
+Braff, who was of Jewish heritage, was born in Boston, Massachusetts, United States.
 He was renowned for working in an idiom ultimately derived from the playing of Louis Armstrong and Bix Beiderbecke.
 He began playing in local clubs in the 1940s.
 In 1949, he was hired to play with the Edmond Hall Orchestra at the Savoy Cafe of Boston.
 He relocated to New York in 1953 where he was much in demand for band dates and recordings.

 He resided in Harwich, Massachusetts and died of complications from emphysema, heart failure, and glaucoma on February 9, 2003, in Chatham, Massachusetts.
 He had spent a good part of his life living in the Riverdale section of The Bronx, New York City.